mshagg/LCD-Cockpit-Displays/MAVLink_INAV/readme.md

 <img width="1499" height="301" alt="Screenshot 2026-07-25 212807" src="https://github.com/user-attachments/assets/43994404-f2cc-492b-9541-16b6ecfb983a" />

-The standard MAVLink telemetry settings in INAV may not provide certain fields frequently enough.
+The standard MAVLink telemetry settings in INAV may not send required data fields frequently enough for smooth drawing of the display.
 Enter the following into CLI:

 set mavlink_extra1_rate = 30